-All members of the Wesleyan and greater Middletown community are invited to a panel presentation & discussion to explore various perspectives about the recent events in Ferguson, Missouri and New York City to commemorate the Life, Civil Rights and Social Justice Legacy that Dr. King has left.
+All members of the Wesleyan and greater Middletown community are invited to a panel presentation & discussion to explore the perspective on Environmental Justice as a keystone to Civil Rights and Social Justice Legacy that Dr. King has left.

 Community tickets are available here.